SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 <h3 id="creators">Who built the Swift Package Index?</h3>

 Thanks for asking!
 It was built by [Dave Verwer](https://daveverwer.com) and [Sven A. Schmidt](https://finestructure.co/).
 You can also see a [full list of contributors](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/graphs/contributors).

 ---

+<h3 id="support">Can I support the Swift Package Index?</h3>

+We'd love to have your support.
+Thank you!
+You can read more about [how we are funding this project](https://blog.swiftpackageindex.com/posts/funding-the-future-of-the-swift-package-index/) and [support it via GitHub sponsors](https://github.com/sponsors/SwiftPackageIndex).

+---